M-Freeze/memory_game/README.md

-# memory_game
+# Memory Game (AngularJS Edition)

 Simple 4 by 4 memory game.

-It was written using JQuery and Bootstrap.
+It was written using AngularJS and Bootstrap.

+## Notes

+Forked and edited to use AngularJS instead of Jquery

 ## Credits

-Author: Wyatt Best
+Authors: Wyatt Best, Matt Freeze